California Labor Laws Guide

 If the number of hours worked exceeds 10, the employee is entitled to a second meal break.

-Meal break penalty California
+Meal break penalty in California

 Exceptions to break laws in California

-Some exceptions also apply when it comes to resting periods.
+Some exceptions also apply to resting periods.

 Here are some of the occupations and situations where non-standard rules are applied to breaks: